Erkki Keldo

-Erkki Keldo (born on 7 November 1990 in Jõgeva) is an Estonian politician.
-He has been member of XIV Riigikogu.
+Erkki Keldo (born 7 November 1990) is an Estonian politician.
+He has been member of XIV Riigikogu and XV Riigikogu.

 In 2013 he graduated from Tallinn University in government and administration speciality.
 In 2014 he graduated from Tallinn University of Technology in economics speciality.

 Since 2018 he is Secretary General of Estonian Reform Party.

 Since 2012 he is a member of Estonian Reform Party.